kordaniel/Leaflet.AutoGraticule/README.md

 new AutoGraticule().addTo(map);
 ```

 TypeScript is supported.
 Note that when including Leaflet.AutoGraticule like this, `L.AutoGraticule` is not available on the global `L` leaflet object.
-This allows module bundlers to use tree shaking.

 If you want to use Leaflet.AutoGraticule in a static HTML page, load it after Leaflet:
 ```javascript